emeinhardt/cat-herder/README.md

 combinators like `zipWith` (generalized in some ways, specialized in others) can still be defined.

+Similarly, `join` is essentially a variant of the familiar monadic `join` specialized to the setting of interest ('sized, homogeneously-typed product'): it flattens one layer of nesting.

+Throughout the examples below there will be other examples of combinators for monoidal categories in the setting of interest, often with names identical to familiar ones that serve the same or at least an analogous function to their `base` homophone/homograph (if they have one): `last`, `tail`, `zip`, `sing`, `unsing`, and `bising`.
+Type signatures are given in each case.

 ##### Complex example — carry-lookahead adder  <a name="carry-lookahead"></a>

-This example is less trivial than implication, features compositional structure, and motivates using more of the available Cartesian combinators, and demonstrates some friction where familiar combinators (folds/scans) are not part of the categorical toolkit of the available DSL.
+This example is less trivial than implication, features compositional structure, and motivates using more of the available cartesian combinators, and demonstrates some friction where familiar combinators (folds/scans) are not part of the categorical toolkit of the available DSL.